Documentation

 Container Registry

-The Tabbify registry is where your app images and WASM components live.
-It speaks the standard OCI Distribution API on /v2, but it has no public IP — it joins the private mesh and answers only on its mesh address.
-You push from one peer and pull from another through encrypted WireGuard tunnels, with per-tenant isolation enforced at the door.
+The Tabbify registry is where your built app images live.
+It speaks the standard OCI Distribution API on /v2, and it has two faces: a public HTTPS edge at https://registry.tabbify.io, and a private mesh peer that the rest of the platform talks to directly.
+It joins the private mesh tagged registry and answers on its mesh address; peers like the node and the build supervisors push and pull from it through encrypted WireGuard tunnels, with per-tenant isolation enforced at the door.

 How it is built